Connect Microsoft Excel or Microsoft Project to a team project

 If the team project is moved to a different team project collection in the same instance of TFS, your documents will automatically be reconnected.
 However, if the team project is moved to a different instance of TFS, you must manually reconnect your documents to the new server.

 To follow these procedures, you must be a member of the Readers group or have your View work items in this node permission set to Allow.
-See Team Foundation Server permissions.
+See Permission reference for Team Foundation Server.

 To connect Excel or Project to a Team Project